timothyh/optoma-mqtt/README.md

 - `set`, `query` and `key` which are used by the equivalent MQTT operations.
 - `setup` which is just used internally for setup commands

-  Optoma projector commands are well documented on the web.
-Just search for "optoma rs232 protocol".

-Organized by operation - set, query, key which are used by MQTT, and setup which is only used in the config.json file.
+Organized by operation - `set`, `query` and `key` which are used by MQTT, plus `setup` which are commands only used in the `config.json` file.

-Command is then defined as attribute plus (optionally) payload.
+Command is defined as attribute plus (optionally) payload. example: `input.hdmi1`

 For example
 topic: `home/optoma/myroom/input/set`, payload: `hdmi1` will be looked up as `set` -> `input.hdmi1`
 If there's no match on command + payload, `set` operations lookup just the attribute and treat the resulting value as a util.format string to format the payload.

+Optoma projector commands are well documented on the web.
+Just search for "optoma rs232 protocol".

 ## Important